spiritnanas/ftblog/README.md

 2. The applicant creates a request with the following fields:

+   **This section needs more detail**

    - **2.1** X.509 Version
    - **2.2** subject: This is the same subject as from Part 1.
    - **2.3** subjectPKInfo: The algorithm the public key is to be used with, along with the public key.
 This is the same as the **subjectPublicKeyInfo** from Part 1.
    - **2.4** attributes

-3. The request is self-signed by the applicant, to prove they have the private key.
+4. The request is self-signed by the applicant, to prove they have the private key.

-4. The request is sent to the signing CA with proof of origin (*i.e.* providing the CA whatever they have defined to ensure you are who you say you are.
+5. The request is sent to the signing CA with proof of origin (*i.e.* providing the CA whatever they have defined to ensure you are who you say you are.
 For internal CAs this is determined by company policy.)

-5. The Signing CA, assuming everything is correct, will send back a complete X.509 Certificate signed with its private key.
+6. The Signing CA, assuming everything is correct, will send back a complete X.509 Certificate signed with its private key.
 The policies on the Signing CA determine what fields are included past that.

 # Part 3